3kh0/ext-remover/README.md

 </details>

 <details>
-<summary><b>E-Halcyon</b> Unenrollment Or Downgrade</summary>
+<summary><b>E-Halcyon</b> Unenrolmlent Or Downgrade</summary>

 First of all, you'll need a Linux PC or VM.
 WSL is not guaranteed to work

 Now, you'll need to boot into SH1MMER, and press the Un-Enroll option.
-It won't truly unenroll you if you've received the 112 update patching unenrollment and downgrading, but it is still a necessary step for the rest of this.
+It won't truly unenroll you if you've received the 112 updates patching unenrollment and downgrading, but it is still a necessary step for the rest of this.
 If you've never used SH1MMER before or don't have an image lying around, make sure to follow all the instructions on sh1mmer.me for unenrollment before proceeding with the rest of the tutorial here

 Next, you need a version 107 recovery image corresponding to your board, which you can pick up from chrome100.dev.
 Once you've downloaded the right image for your board and have confirmed it's for version 107, unzip it and save it to a safe place.
 Now open up a terminal and type in the following commands (make sure to replace /path/to/recovery/image.bin with the actual path)